piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 ### Particle solver

-For the treatment of particles, the maximum number of particles `Part-maxParticleNumber` that each processor can hold has to be supplied and the number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions).
+The number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions) determines the number of subsequently required parameters for each species.

     ! =============================================================================== !
     !
 PARTICLE Emission
     ! =============================================================================== !
-    Part-maxParticleNumber    = 4000 !
-Maximum number of particles (per processor/thread)
     Part-nSpecies             = 2    !
 Number of particle species

 The inserting (sometimes labelled emission or initialization) of particles at the beginning or during the course of the simulation